ietf-rats/draft-birkholz-rats-reference-interaction-model/draft-birkholz-rats-reference-interaction-model.md

 Furthermore, any processes and duties that go beyond carrying out remote attestation procedures are out-of-scope.
 For instance, using the results of a remote attestation that are created by the Verifier, e.g., how to triggering remediation actions or recovery processes, as well as such remediation actions and recovery processes themselves, are also out-of-scope.

-The information models illustrated in this document are intended to provide a stable basis and reference for other solutions documents inside or outside the IETF.
+The interaction models illustrated in this document are intended to provide a stable basis and reference for other solutions documents inside or outside the IETF.
-Solution documents of any kind can reference the interaction models in order to avoid text clones and avoid the danger of subtle discrepancies.
+Solution documents of any kind can reference the interaction models in order to avoid text clones and to avoid the danger of subtle discrepancies.
-Analogously, deviations from that rough descriptions of models in this document can be highlighted in solutions documents.
+Analogously, deviations from the generic model descriptions in this document can be illustrated in solutions documents to highlight distinct contributions.

 # Direct Anonymous Attestation